Fitness After Age 40: Reaching your goals at any age

 Since the prevailing thought process was that it is “all downhill” after age 40, most people subconsciously adapted their lifestyles to match this mentality.

 Gaining weight was simply accepted as an unavoidable change of life.
-Loss of muscle tone, aches, and pains, and cutting back on once loved activities was considered part of the normal aging process.
+Loss of muscle tone, aches, and pains, and cutting back on once-loved activities were considered part of the normal aging process.

 Are you ready for another harsh truth?